-So hopefully Washington Terrace (the cheapest place to live in Utah) can show these guys how to live on a budget in the coming years.
+So hopefully Hyrum (the cheapest place to live in Utah) can show these guys how to live on a budget in the coming years.
 Read on for how these places had costs rise faster than inflation.

 And if you already knew these places were expensive, check out some more reading about Utah and the most expensive cities in the country:

 The 10 Most Expensive Places To Live In Utah For 2020

 The median income in Alpine comes in at $121,667 and the median home value is $541,800 for 2020.